ros2/rmw_fastrtps/rmw_fastrtps_cpp/QUALITY_DECLARATION.md

 # Current status Summary

-The chart below compares the requirements in the REP-2004 with the current state of the `rmw_dds_common` package.
+The chart below compares the requirements in the REP-2004 with the current state of the `rmw_fastrtps_cpp` package.

 |Number| Requirement| Current state |
 |--|--|--|